remyd95/SSE_Project1/REPORT.md

 - Discussion point: In the context of our research the powersave mode is the most beneficial, however in a real scenario the user might have their display on and background processes running, therefore the longer runtime of the task might actually consume more energy overall
 -->

+Furthermore we found that the difference in time between the profiles are not in a relevant order of magnitude.
+However the effect size clearly indicates that the results obtained by each profile are statistically separated.
+Since we performed our test under a simple benchmark we cannot, therefore, be sure how the processing times scale under a more complex benchmark.
+It is possible that while in our case the differences are between a second, these differences can scale to hours or more under a more complex task.

 ## Conclusion